-SCHOOL TO REVIEW, ADD AND AMEND TO REFLECT ITS SPECIFIC ARRANGEMENTS/ CONTEXT

 Appendix 1

 Recognising signs of child abuse and neglect

 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting

 harm or by failing to act to prevent harm.
 Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children